Canon G1 X Mark III vs Panasonic G9

-The Canon PowerShot G1 X Mark III and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in October 2017 and November 2017.
+The Canon PowerShot G1 X Mark III and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and November 2017.
 The G1X Mark III is a fixed lens compact, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (G1X Mark III) and a Four Thirds (G9) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is considerably larger (48 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the G9 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the G9 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the G9 can take 400 images on a single charge of its DMW-BLF19 power pack.
 The power pack in the G9 can be charged via the USB port, which can be very convenient when travelling.